A successful project must not only be on time, but also on your budget.

 On each project, phase, sub-phase, etc. you can indicate resources that are involved through the assignment.

-The project estimation are specified during the assignment phase (100 in the example below).
+The project estimation is specified during the assignment phase (100 hours in the example below).

 Entering the expected hours, the estimated cost of this assignment will be computed using the actual resource hourly cost.

 Each time a resource enters the hours worked on the project, a phase or a ToDo, the total will be updated on the project, thus generating a real cost that we could then compare with the one entered in the estimation phase.

 In Twproject there are many ways to enter the hours worked; the timesheet (weekly, bi-weekly, monthly), the start / stop buttons on projects and ToDo, while closing a ToDo etc.

 One “worker hour” record, brings with it the hourly cost and the cost center of the resource at the date of insertion.

 An expense item related to resources is the expenses report.